Skip to content

 R&H provides Nairobi-based executive protection and secure transport for clients moving between the capital, coastal Kenya, Rift Valley project sites, safari destinations, and cross-border East African routes.

-Mombasa — Old Town, Nyali, Diani Beach, Moi International Airport
+• Mombasa and the coast — Old Town, Nyali, Diani Beach, Moi International Airport, with marine and yacht-side coordination where required

-Cross-border protection across East Africa — Tanzania, Uganda, Rwanda, Ethiopia — deployed from Nairobi when required.
+Cross-border protection across East Africa — Tanzania, Uganda, Rwanda, Ethiopia — is deployed from Nairobi when required.

 International Coordination